karmab/kcli/README.md

 - get info on your kvm setup
  - `kcli report`
-- list vms, along with their private ip ( and plan if applicable)
+- list VMS, along with their private IP (and plan if applicable)
  - `kcli list`
-- list templates ( Note that it will find them out based on their qcow2 extension...)
+- list templates (Note that it will find them out based on their qcow2 extension...)
  - `kcli list -t`
-- create vm from profile base7
+- create VM from profile base7
  - `kcli create -p base7 myvm`
-- delete vm
+- delete VM
  - `kcli delete vm1`
-- get detailed info on a specific vm
+- get detailed info on a specific VM
  - `kcli info vm1`
-- start vm
+- start VM
  - `kcli start vm1`
-- stop vm
+- stop VM
  - `kcli start vm1`
 - get remote-viewer console
  - `kcli console vm1`
-- get serial console ( over tcp!!!).
-Note that it will only work with vms created with kcli and will require netcat client to be installed on host
+- get serial console (over tcp!!!).
+Note that it will only work with VMS created with kcli and will require netcat client to be installed on host
  - `kcli console -s vm1`
-- deploy multiple vms using plan x defined in x.yml file
+- deploy multiple VMS using plan x defined in x.yml file
  - `kcli plan -f x.yml x`
-- delete all vms from plan x
+- delete all VM from plan x
   - `kcli plan -d x`
 - add 5GB disk to vm1, using pool named vms
   - `kcli disk -s 5 -p vms vm1`